Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 Tip: Combining with key-auth or rate-limiting plugins can further differentiate access permissions and frequencies for different clients.

-2-6 Kong Configuration of Anti-Crawler IP Blacklist
+2-6 Kong Configuration for Anti-Crawler IP Blacklist

 curl -X POST http://localhost:8001/services/user-service/plugins \